This article is also available in: Italiano

-With the effective birth of the United Arab Republic wanted by Nasser, there were the first outbreaks of revolt, which, combined with: a growing tension between clans, a greater impoverishment of the region and a continuous arrival of Palestinian refugees, gave rise to the Crisis Lebanese in 1958, which ended only thanks to US intervention.
-Furthermore, on December 31, 1957, Imam Sharafeddine died and the Shiite community will appoint Musa Sadr, a relative, as the new head of the community, a choice that will greatly influence all contemporary Lebanese history.
+With the actual birth of the United Arab Republic wanted by Nasser, there were the first outbreaks of revolt, which, combined with: a growing tension between clans, a greater impoverishment of the region and a continuous arrival of Palestinian refugees, gave rise to the Lebanese Crisis of 1958, which ended only thanks to the US intervention.
+Furthermore, on December 31, 1957, Imam Sharafeddine died and the Shiite community will appoint Musa Sadr, a relative, as the new head of the community, a choice that will greatly influence the whole of contemporary Lebanese history.

 The outbreak of the Civil War

-The newcomer will in fact prove to be decisive for the whole local Shiite world, forming a sense of union and community as the latter never knew.
-With growing tensions between Palestinians and Israelis, Tire became increasingly linked to its Arab neighbors and this will lead to this area becoming increasingly militarized, also by virtue of various Zionist penetrations on Lebanese soil.
-With an increasingly marginalized government and an enemy at the door, in 1975 Musa Sadr will create Amal, a political party that will become known in the news for his militia, one of the protagonists of the Civil War.
+The newcomer will in fact prove decisive for the whole local Shiite world, forming a sense of union and community as the latter had never known.
+With increasing tensions between Palestinians and Israelis, Tire became increasingly linked to its Arab neighbors and this will lead this area to become more and more militarized, also by virtue of various Zionist penetrations on Lebanese soil.
+With an increasingly marginalized government and an enemy at the gates, in 1975 Musa Sadr will create Amal, a political party that will become known in the news for its militia, one of the protagonists of the Civil War.

 The latest tensions and peace

-Following some very heavy attacks suffered by Israeli forces, the Zionists withdrew in 1985, while maintaining part of their influence through the South Lebanon Army.
-This, however, combined with the birth of Hezbollah in the same year, will sharpen the conflicts between allies , thus leading to the “Field War”, a particularly dramatic moment of the conflict that mainly affected the refugee camps and which saw for the first time a clear division between the PLO and the Amal (supported by Assad‘s Syria).
-With the Taif agreements of 1991, however, peace will dominate the country but, due to its geographical and political position, Tire and the South of Lebanon will have many difficulties in finding lasting and lasting peace over time.
+Following some very heavy attacks by Israeli forces, the Zionists withdrew in 1985, while retaining some of their influence through the South Lebanon Army. in the same year, Hezbollah will sharpen the contrasts between allies, thus leading to the “War of the camps”, a particularly dramatic moment of the conflict that especially affected the refugee camps and which saw for the first time a clear division between PLO and Amal (supported by Syria’s Assad).
+With the 1991 Taif accords, however, peace will dominate in the country but, due to its geographical and political position, Tire and the South of Lebanon will have many difficulties in finding a lasting and steady peace over time.

 In 2006, in fact, the tension between Beirut and Tel Aviv resumed to ignite following the launch of some missiles which would then lead to a new Lebanon War, which however lasted just 34 days.